-It is one thing to know you are Cherokee, but it is quite another to “prove” it.
+It is one thing to know you have Cherokee ancestry, but it is quite another to prove Cherokee heritage.
 Unfortunately there were very few records kept of the Cherokee people prior to their relationship with the United States, and even then the records were hardly complete.
+As a result, finding proof of Cherokee heritage is very challenging.

 There were a few census records taken within Indian Territory, but by far the most useful documents for proving Cherokee ancestry are the rolls.
 There seems to be a lot of confusion about the Cherokee rolls.
 Why were they taken?
 Who was on them?
 What do they mean today?